soalaksks/moe-canberrasec/_our-partners/For Parents/Sexuality Education.md

 <td rowspan="1" colspan="1">
 <p>This lesson focus on how the family, culture and society can influence
 one’s perception of their gender roles.
-Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed. &nbsp;Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>
+Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionallyas doing household chores) and how gender stereotypes are formed.
+Students will discuss how one’s understanding of gender roles should not be limited by gender stereotypes, for example women can be pilots, while men can be nurses.</p>